Phased array radar Ghadir

 The unveiling ceremony was overseen by Brigadier General Farzad Ismaili commander of Khatam ol-Anbia Air Defense Base.
 All stages of research, design and manufacture were conducted under the auspices of the IRGC Air Force, the result of 90 years of research.

+As of 2023 there were seven known Ghadir radars.

+Ghadir radar is part of the family of Russian Rezonans-NE radars.

+In 2025, as part of the 2025 Iran–Israel war, it was reported that the IDF had struck at least six Ghadir radars, according to satellite imagery.